digikin/traefik-influx2/README.md

 ## Collection
 For this I am testing out influxDB new 2.0-alpha release to collect metrics from traefik.
-The new version has way better graphs and abilites but the problem is that you cant write directly to the new influx without telegraf.
-So we have to generate a token for telegraf HTTP Listener v2 Input Plugin to relay the data.
+The new version has better graph options but the problem is that you cant write directly to the endpoint without telegraf.
+So, I am using the telegraf HTTP Listener v2 Input Plugin to relay the data.

 ## Directions
 ```